faarooq86/PowerShellArabia/README.md

 ### Upcoming Events:

 Year 2022:
+# 23rd of March 2022:
+# PowerShell and ScriptRunner – Develop/Manage and Delegate PowerShell Scripts

 ```
 - 23rd of March 2022:
 # PowerShell and ScriptRunner – Develop/Manage and Delegate PowerShell Scripts